lincolnloop/ll-kiss/README.md

 Next, we recommend setting up an example kss-node configuration file, typically named `kss-config.json`.
 An example configuration file looks like this:

     {
       "//": "The title of your style guide.
-Used in page titles and in the guide header."
-      "title": "Title of my Style Guide",
+Used in page titles and in the guide header.", "title": "Title of my Style Guide",
-      "//": "Where to look for CSS/Scss/Less/whatever that you're parsing" "source": "client/scss",
+      "//": "Where to look for CSS/Scss/Less/whatever that you're parsing", "source": "client/scss",
-      "//": "The directory where the guide will be built."
+      "//": "The directory where the guide will be built.", "destination": "build/styleguide",
-      "destination": "build/styleguide",
       "//": "The path to the template you're building from.
-In this case, ll-kss."
+In this case, ll-kss.", "template": "ll-kss",
-      "template": "ll-kss",
-      "//": "The CSS file that represents your project's styles."
+      "//": "The CSS file that represents your project's styles.", "css": [
-      "css": [
         "/static/css/screen.css"
       ],
-      "//": "Show lots of logging!"
+      "//": "Show lots of logging!",
       "verbose": true
     }